Clinical Psychologist – Intellectual Disability Service, Ward 10a & Helensburgh Cottage

 About the Role / About you

-Our Intellectual Disability Service based at Wakari Hospital, is looking for a Clinical Psychologist to join the Team based at Wakari Hospital Dunedin.
+Our Intellectual Disability Service based at Wakari Hospital, is looking for a Clinical Psychologist to join the Team based at Wakari Hospital, Dunedin.

 You will require good time management skills to enable your assessment, planning, and delivery of effective clinical psychology interventions for patients.
 You will also be actively involved in individual and group therapy’s.
 Ensuring the continued wellbeing of your clients will see you liaising extensively with other clinical psychologists within the organisation.

 You will have a sound knowledge of clinical psychology assessment and interventions, with relevance to intellectual disability as well as mental health.
 Your communication skills will be of the highest standard allowing you to relate to the clients, their families, and other health professionals while providing clear, appropriate communication when presenting and discussing clinical information.
 You should also be open to different ways of working and thinking outside the box in order to achieve positive outcomes.
 The clinical psychologist role is an integral and valued member of a multidisciplinary team providing patient-centred interventions.
+Whilst experience in a similar role is desirable, consideration will be given to new graduates who have an interest in mental health.

 About the Team